-- The objectives of the land use study are to identify ways the final safe, stable and sustainable rehabilitated sites can support productive and high-quality land uses.
+The study identified ways the final safe, stable and sustainable rehabilitated sites can support productive and high-quality land uses.
 A social history study has also been undertaken to inform the land use study.

 About the Latrobe Valley Regional Rehabilitation Strategy